-The Ph.D. in Global Studies is designed for the advanced study of specific areas or locales in the context of global processes and transnational connections.
+The dissertation is submitted by the end of the semester prior to the semester in which the candidate intends to defend the dissertation, and at least four months before the intended defense date.
+The Ph.D. in Global Studies is designed for the advanced study of specific areas or locals in the context of global processes and transnational connections.
 While the questions and lines of inquiry in global studies are interdisciplinary, research and writing agendas emphasize methods and concepts from the disciplines of history, political science, and sociology.
 The degree is intended to prepare persons for academic positions in area, international, and global studies programs, or for research positions in foundations, NGOs, and companies that need advanced analysis of countries and regions in a global context.